 An HID bulb has two electrodes sealed inside a glass tube along with a gas and metal salts.
 In automotive headlights, metal-halide salts are used.
 The gas that is used in this application is Xenon, which is why this light is often called Xenon light.
 The use of Xenon has a purpose.
-Usually, a HID light will require a few minutes to warm up and glow.
+Usually, an HID light will require a few minutes to warm up and glow.
 With the use of Xenon, the time is reduced to around 10 seconds.

 HID lights need a higher voltage to light up.
 Most cars run on 12 V DC power.
-To achieve a higher voltage, most of the HID lights come with a ballast, which is what is connected to the cars electrical system.
+To achieve a higher voltage, most of the HID lights come with a ballast, which is what is connected to the car’s electrical system.
 HID lights light up differently in different circumstances.
 They glow differently in the beginning, and after you have been driving for some time.
 To stabilize this, the ballast has to be connected with the lights.

-When you are converting your car from Halogen to HID, you will have to bet the ballast and connect it your car’s electrical circuit, and to this ballast, the lights are connected.
+When you are converting your car from Halogen to HID, you will have to bet the ballast and connect it to your car’s electrical circuit, and to this ballast, the lights are connected.
 For cars that are already fitted with HID headlights, the ballast is part of the car’s electronics.

 Advantages Of HID Headlights